bact/spdx-3-model/serialization/jsonld.md

 universally for all SPDX JSON-LD files of a given SPDX version.

 The context is available under <https://spdx.org/rdf/3.0/spdx-context.jsonld>
-and should be included in serialized files on top-level via
+and shall be included in serialized files on top-level via

 ```json
 "@context": "https://spdx.org/rdf/3.0/spdx-context.jsonld"